elfraiman/fruit-ledger-fullstack-project/README.md

 ```

 **Coverage:**
-- ✅ Stock management interface and workflows
+- Stock management interface and workflows
-- ✅ Consumption reports generation and display
+- Consumption reports generation and display
-- ✅ User interactions and form validation
+- User interactions and form validation

 ### Run All Tests
 ```bash
 npm run test:all
 ```

-### Test Requirements
-- **Database**: Tests require PostgreSQL to be running (via Docker or locally)
-- **Built Application**: E2E tests require the application to be built (`npm run build`)